skreimeyer/civil/README.md

 > Why make a library at all?

-2. The freely available software tools that are intended to support developers are multitude.
-The tools available to support other industries are much fewer.
-This makes sense because most of the software is written by programmers, and programmers deal with (and see solutions for) problems that impact developers rather than those problems that affect the Architecture-Engineering-Construction world.
-Logically, what you are left with are about a trillion repositories on GitHub for developers' problems (and novel forms of entertainment ie **games**), and approximately zero for engineer's problems.
-I hope this is a step in the direction of closing that gap.

-> Why make a library at all, but this time without your snide annotations?

-3. Engineers and designers solve important tangible problems.
-Modern infrastructure like water and sanitation enable a quality of life that was impossible just a few hundred years ago.
+2. Engineers and designers solve important, tangible problems.
+Modern infrastructure like water and sanitation enable a quality of life that was impossible just a few generations years ago.
 Lowering the barriers to providing these benefits to more people makes the world a better place.
-Robust, freely available software lowers the barriers.
+Robust, freely available software lowers the barriers, and currently there are not the multitude of tools available such as those for problem domains like, dev-ops, for example.

 > Why Rust?

-4. Rust provides a combination of safety and performance guarantees that are hard to find elsewhere (or at least, never achieved much popularity).
+3. Rust provides a combination of safety and performance guarantees that are hard to find elsewhere (or at least, never achieved much popularity).
 I think the need for total reliability of engineering design software should be self-explanatory.

 ## The Road to 0.1.0
 Checklist:
 - ~~Scaffold for finished program is near complete.
 Modules have a sensible layout and major logical groupings have been made.~~
 - ~~Module files properly reference other shell module files~~
 - ~~At least one useful thing exposed~~
-- Sensible TO-DOs where they belong for reference
+- ~~Sensible TO-DOs where they belong for reference~~

 ## The Road to 1.0.0
 Checklist: